Atlanta Allergy Testing

 Do you suffer from something that you suspect is an allergic reaction, but are unsure of what you are allergic to?
-If your answer is “yes” and you live anywhere in Atlanta, GA, or surrounding areas, Chacko Allergy and Asthma is the best place for you to have your questions answered and put your fears to rest.
+If your answer is “yes” and you live anywhere in Atlanta, GA, or surrounding areas, Chacko Allergy, Asthma and Sinus Center is the best place for you to have your questions answered and put your fears to rest.

 Highly Skilled and Experienced Allergist in Atlanta

 As a highly skilled and experienced allergist, we know that the most crucial step in allergy treatment is the initial test to determine the precise source of your allergic reaction.
 The safest and most efficient allergy determinant is a skin test, where we place a concentrated sample of the most common allergens – such as mold, dust, pollen, pet dander, and foods – onto your forearm or back.
 If an area of your skin associated with a specific allergen experiences swelling, it will confirm your existing allergy.

 Symptoms which usually alert an allergist to perform testing include:

 - Respiratory: itchy eyes, nose or throat; nasal congestion, runny nose, watery eyes, chest congestion, cough or wheezing

 - Abdominal: vomiting or cramping and diarrhea consistently after eating certain foods